Affiliate Statement and a Caveat

 You probably have heard of yeast bread and cakes, but do you understand what yeast is and how it works?
 According to Wikipedia:

 Yeasts are eukaryotic, single-celled microorganisms classified as members of the fungus kingdom.
 The first yeast originated hundreds of millions of years ago, and at least 1,500 species are currently recognized.
 They are estimated to constitute 1% of all described fungal species.

 So how does this little microorganism make our bread rise so tall?
 Similar to the carbon dioxide bubbles of baking soda, yeast converts carbohydrates to carbon dioxide and alcohol.
-Known as fermentation, this creates lots of air bubbles that expand in warmth and even more in baking.
+Known as fermentation, this creates lots of air bubbles that expand in warmth and even more during baking.
 During baking, the yeast dies and the air pockets become set.
-This leaves a soft, spongy texture to our yeast bread.
+This leaves a soft, spongy texture on our yeast bread.

 While we think of salt as a flavoring, and it is.
 But it does much more than that for our baked goods.

 - Salt attracts or absorbs water, giving it the classification of a hygroscopic.
 When mixed into the dough that contains yeast, the salt absorbs some of the moisture from the yeast.
 This slows down the fermentation of the yeast.
 Without the added salt, the yeast might ferment too quickly, resulting in uneven baking results.

 - It helps strengthen the gluten structure in the dough, which allows it to better hold carbon dioxide.
 This results in a much better rise when baking.
 And it prevents the dough from billowing up high, then deflating.
 Therefore, salt gives bread and pastries a better overall texture.